GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 - Configuration: Fill optional members of CreateInfo structure to provide custom CPU memory allocator, pointers to Vulkan functions and other parameters.
 - Customization: Predefine appropriate macros to provide your own implementation of all external facilities used by the library, from assert, mutex, and atomic, to vector and linked list.
 - Support for memory mapping, reference-counted internally.
 Support for persistently mapped memory: Just allocate with appropriate flag and you get access to mapped pointer.
+- Support for memory budget.
+VK_EXT_memory_budget extension is used internally if available to query for current usage and budget.
+If not available, it falls back to an estimation based on memory heap sizes.
 - Support for non-coherent memory.
 Functions that flush/invalidate memory. `nonCoherentAtomSize` is respected automatically.
 - Support for sparse binding and sparse residency: Convenience functions that allocate or free multiple memory pages at once.
 - Custom memory pools: Create a pool with desired parameters (e.g. fixed or limited maximum size) and allocate memory out of it.
 - Linear allocator: Create a pool with linear algorithm and use it for much faster allocations and deallocations in free-at-once, stack, double stack, or ring buffer fashion.
+- Support for Vulkan 1.0 as well as 1.1.
 - Support for VK_KHR_dedicated_allocation extension: Just enable it and it will be used automatically by the library.
 - Defragmentation of GPU and CPU memory: Let the library move data around to free some memory blocks and make your allocations better compacted.
 - Lost allocations: Allocate memory with appropriate flags and let the library remove allocations that are not used for many frames to make room for new ones.